Cristina Estima Ramalho

 Biography

-a) Bringing together interdisciplinary Western Science and First Nations Knowledge to inform land and water use planning and management in ways that deliver better environmental, social and cultural outcomes
+• Alignment of western and First Nations knowledges to inform land and water use planning and management

-d) The link between ecological restoration and social healing in urban green spaces
+• The link between ecological restoration, Reconciliation, social cohesion and healing

-Between 2016 and 2021, I worked with the Clean Air and Urban Landscapes Hub of National Environmental Science Program.
+Between 2016 and 2021, I was a postdoc with the Clean Air and Urban Landscapes Hub of National Environmental Science Program.
 From 2018 to the end of the Hub, I was Project Leader of the Urban Greening for Biodiversity and Liveability Project.

-In my PhD (2012), I studied the effects of fragmentation on the remnant Banksia woodland plant communities of the Perth Metropolitan Area.
-There and then started my discovery journey and love affair for the south-western Australian flora and landscapes, and their unique evolutionary and human history.
+In my PhD (2009-2012), I studied the effects of fragmentation on the remnant Banksia woodland plant communities of the Perth Metropolitan Area.
+There and then started my discovery journey of and connection with Western Australian flora and landscapes, and their unique evolutionary and human history.

 Current projects

-Among other smaller projects, I currently facilitate and co-lead a cross-cultural project Noongar Water Knowledge in the Djarlgarro Beeliar (Canning River) catchment - implications for land and water use planning.
-This project started in June 2020, within the NESP CAUL Hub, and has outlived the Hub, growing into a 3-year project, and a journey that is guided by a group of Noongar Whadjuk Elders and senior community members, and that has the support of various stakeholder agencies.
+Final stages of wrapping up the cross-cultural project Noongar Water Knowledge in the Djarlgarro Bilya (Canning River) catchment - implications for land and water use planning.
+This project started in June 2020, in the last year of the NESP CAUL Hub, growing into a 3-year project, and a journey that has been guided by a group of Noongar Elders, and has had the support of various stakeholder agencies.
+As part of this project, fifteen Elders have co-authored a book of stories about the Djarlgarro Bilya.

 Industrial relevance